Anston: South Anston

 To the south of the village lies the Chesterfield Canal.
 It was from a dock just to the south of Dog Kennel Lane that stone taken from quarries in South Anston was transported to London for the rebuilding of the Palace of Westminster following the fire in the 1830s.
 The blocks of stone were taken by horse-drawn sled to the canal, then taken down to West Stockwith where they were transferred to sailing barges for the journey to London.

 Governance

-North and South Anston is part of Rother Valley Constituency, the current Member of Parliament is Jake Richards MP (Labour).
+North and South Anston are part of Rother Valley Constituency, whose current Member of Parliament is Jake Richards MP (Labour).

 Anston is part of the Anston and Woodsetts ward of Rotherham Metropolitan Borough Council.
-It is represented by Councillors; Tim Baum-Dixon (Conservative), Drew Tarmey (Liberal Democrat) and John Blackham (Conservative).
+It is represented by three Councillors: Tim Baum-Dixon (Conservative), Drew Tarmey (Liberal Democrat) and John Blackham (Conservative).

 Sport

 Anston Athletic F.C. competed in the FA Cup during the 1920s.

-Anston Villa are a new Junior Football Club who play their games at Crowgate Park.
+Anston Villa are a new Junior Football Club who play their games at a Crowgate pitch in South Anston.